 While Immanuel Christian Schools is historically rooted in the Christian Reformed Church, today we are an interdenominational school.
 It was a group of Christian Reformed parents who took the initiative to set up a day school in the 1960's that would ensure that their children would receive an education steeped in the Christian perspective.
 As time progressed, parents from other Christian denominations who wanted the same education for their children were welcomed.
 Today, there are over 40 different churches represented in the student body.

 So, your school is not run by a particular church?

 No. In fact, our school is a parent-run school.
-The Society for Christian Education in Southern Alberta oversees the building, transportation, maintenance and fundraising events, while Lethbridge School District No. 51 oversees the instructional and staffing aspects of the schools.
+The Society for Christian Education in Southern Alberta oversees the building, transportation, maintenance and fundraising events, while Lethbridge School Division oversees the instructional and staffing aspects of the schools.
 Parents are automatically members of the Society, and the Society elects a board of directors who ensure the mission and vision of our school is carried out.
 There are various committees that assist the board - committees comprised of parents.
-For example, the Transportation Committee ensures that the Society's busses are working, bus drivers are hired, and students are safely transported to and from school.
+For example, the Transportation Committee ensures that the Society's buses are working, bus drivers are hired, and students are safely transported to and from school.